Select a recruitment approach (assessments)

 Written assessment

-Get your candidates to provide a written response to your job advertisement.
-This might include but is not limited to a:
+This is when you ask your candidates to provide a written response to your job advertisement.
+This might include but is not limited to:

 - responses to selection criteria.